 Adventure-Proof: Underwater and Rugged Cameras

 If you’re an outdoor enthusiast, snorkeler, beachgoer, or just a klutz, a sturdy, waterproof camera is a fantastic choice.
-Our favourite is the Olympus Tough TG-6, which costs around $450 and is easily the toughest compact available today.
+Our favorite is the Olympus Tough TG-6, which costs around $450 and is easily the toughest compact available today.
 If you don’t want to spend so much, a Ricoh WG-70 or the tiny Panasonic Lumix TS30 are both available for under $300.
-In a separate piece, we’ve broken down our favourite waterproof cameras.
+In a separate piece, we’ve broken down our favorite waterproof cameras.